Cart 0

 Barry O’Donoghue, NPWS, Principal

 Barry O'Donoghue, hailing from Tralee, Co.
 Kerry, brings a unique blend of nature conservation and farming expertise.
 With bachelor's and master's degrees in agriculture and environmental science, and a PhD focused on Hen Harriers, Barry is renowned both nationally and internationally for his work in this field.
 Currently serving as a Grade 1 Wildlife Inspector with the National Parks & Wildlife Service, Barry leads various research and policy initiatives, with a particular focus on agriculture.
-He has played a central role in establishing numerous conservation programs, including Corncrake LIFE, the Hen Harrier Project, the Curlew Conservation Programme, and a recent €30m initiative targeting Breeding Waders.
+He has played a central role in establishing numerous conservation programs, including Corncrake LIFE, the Hen Harrier Project, the Curlew Conservation Programme, and a recent €30m initiative targeting Breeding Waders EIP.
 Barry's passion lies in engaging landowners and rural communities, recognizing their vital role in safeguarding nature, water, soil, and heritage for future generations.

 Pat O’Toole, Irish Farmers Journal, Journalist